OpenEvalProject/evals/manuscripts/elife-88782/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/01c2cjg59 Sorbonne Université, CNRS UMR8246, Inserm U1130, Institut de Biologie Paris Seine (IBPS), Neuroscience Paris Seine (NPS) Paris France
+1. Sorbonne Université, CNRS UMR8246, Inserm U1130, Institut de Biologie Paris Seine (IBPS), Neuroscience Paris Seine (NPS) Paris France ([ROR:01c2cjg59](https://ror.org/01c2cjg59))
-2. https://ror.org/00afp2z80 Laboratory of Molecular Regulation of Neurogenesis, GIGA-Stem Cells and GIGA-Neurosciences, University of Liège, CHU Sart Tilman Liège Belgium
+2. Laboratory of Molecular Regulation of Neurogenesis, GIGA-Stem Cells and GIGA-Neurosciences, University of Liège, CHU Sart Tilman Liège Belgium ([ROR:00afp2z80](https://ror.org/00afp2z80))
-3. https://ror.org/04t0gwh46 Institut Curie Paris France
+3. Institut Curie Paris France ([ROR:04t0gwh46](https://ror.org/04t0gwh46))
-4. https://ror.org/05f82e368 Université de Paris Paris France
+4. Université de Paris Paris France ([ROR:05f82e368](https://ror.org/05f82e368))

 † Corresponding author

 ## Abstract

 The fragile X syndrome (FXS) represents the most prevalent form of inherited intellectual disability and is the first monogenic cause of autism spectrum disorder.
 FXS results from the absence of the RNA-binding protein FMRP (fragile X messenger ribonucleoprotein).
 Neuronal migration is an essential step of brain development allowing displacement of neurons from their germinal niches to their final integration site.
 The precise role of FMRP in neuronal migration remains largely unexplored.
-Using live imaging of postnatal rostral migratory stream (RMS) neurons in Fmr1 -null mice, we observed that the absence of FMRP leads to delayed neuronal migration and altered trajectory, associated with defects of centrosomal movement.
+Using live imaging of postnatal rostral migratory stream (RMS) neurons in Fmr1-null mice, we observed that the absence of FMRP leads to delayed neuronal migration and altered trajectory, associated with defects of centrosomal movement.
 RNA-interference-induced knockdown of Fmr1 shows that these migratory defects are cell-autonomous.
 Notably, the primary Fmrp mRNA target implicated in these migratory defects is microtubule-associated protein 1B (MAP1B).
 Knocking down MAP1B expression effectively rescued most of the observed migratory defects.
 Finally, we elucidate the molecular mechanisms at play by demonstrating that the absence of FMRP induces defects in the cage of microtubules surrounding the nucleus of migrating neurons, which is rescued by MAP1B knockdown.
 Our findings reveal a novel neurodevelopmental role for FMRP in collaboration with MAP1B, jointly orchestrating neuronal migration by influencing the microtubular cytoskeleton.

 ## Introduction